Back to Home

 1

-Start with the 5th string (A).
-Use a tuner, pitch pipe, or reference tone to get A2 (110 Hz) accurate — this is your anchor note.
+Select the Standard preset and start with the 5th string (A).
+Use a tuner, pitch pipe, or reference tone to get A2 at 110 Hz accurate.
+This is your anchor note.

 2

-Tune the 6th string (low E) by fretting the 6th string at the 5th fret — it should match the open 5th string (A).
+Tune the 6th string to E2.
+If tuning by ear, fret the 6th string at the 5th fret and match it to the open 5th string.

 3

-Tune the 4th string (D) by fretting the 5th string at the 5th fret — it should match the open 4th string.
+Tune the 4th string to D3 by fretting the 5th string at the 5th fret and matching the open 4th string.

 4

-Tune the 3rd string (G) by fretting the 4th string at the 5th fret — it should match the open 3rd string.
+Tune the 3rd string to G3 by fretting the 4th string at the 5th fret and matching the open 3rd string.

 5